 We are a volunteer-led charity for the awareness, prevention and control of cancers in Nigeria.
 CANCAD supports people living with cancer and their loved ones.
 We also advocate for health policy reform with relevant stakeholders as well as carry out cancer-related research.

-According to data from the WHO's Global Cancer Observatory, there were over 120, 000 new cases of cancer in Nigeria in 2020, with about 78, 000 deaths.
+According to data from the WHO's Global Cancer Observatory, there were over 127, 000 new cases of cancer in Nigeria in 2022, with about 79, 000 deaths.

 Find out more about cancer statistics in Nigeria here.
+WHO Global Cancer Observatory Country Fact Sheets

 Keep up with us on social media